kitab-project-org/kitab-project-org.github.io/_pages/research/latest-programme.md

 {% capture ses3 %}
 ## Session 1: What Texts Do (9:30 – 11:00 am)
 **Chair, Hugh Kennedy, SOAS, University of London**

-Exploring Performance as ‘History Writing’: Practices of Poetic Composition among the Tunisian ‘Issawiya Community\
-*Dia Barghouti, Goldsmiths, University of London*

 Stories of Justice: Judges and Courts in Ottoman-Arabic Historiography\
 *James Baldwin, Royal Holloway*